espositomario/DNA_methylation_Infinium_HM450/R_notebook.md

 <img src="project_files/figure-gfm/unnamed-chunk-15-1.png" style="display: block; margin: auto;" />

-*PCA by group: all the WT are closer each other(apart from 1 sample shifted a little on the right); while only 2 MUT cluster together (bottom right), 1 MUT is close to a WT and 1 MUT is located on top right.*
+*Males are well clusterized and they divide from Female by PC1*

-*PCA by Sex: all 3 Males are close to each other while the 5 Females are separated in 3 spots*
+*Females forms 3 clusters differing by PC2 and 1 of this cluster is close to the Males by PC2*

 ## 9. Differentially methylated probes